Fee Relief & Bursaries

 Previous Financial Bursaries (FB) and Family Financial Information (FFIF) applications have ceased to exist from 2018.
 However, if you applied for FB or FFIF and were successful in the years 2016 and 2017, they will continue for a period of three years from the year of approval.

-Any reductions achieved via FFIF applications, the fee payer will be required to provide the latest ATO Tax assessment, three current pay slips and latest Centrelink Income Statement (if applicable) for assessment to validate the credit applied to your 2018 Fees Statement.
-Please provide these documents by 22 March 2018.
+Any reductions achieved via FFIF applications, the fee payer will be required to provide the latest ATO Tax assessment, three current pay slips and latest Centrelink Income Statement (if applicable) for assessment to validate the credit applied to your 2019 Fees Statement.
 Failure to do so may result in the credit being reversed on your statement.

 The applications will be required for lodgement at the eldest sibling’s school.
 This will assist to facilitate the assessment of outstanding fees including siblings attending other Catholic Systemic Schools.
 The assessment is family based.